Boat Sales Tax Rates by State

 Legal Ways to Reduce Your Sales Tax

-If you ask me how to pay zero sales tax, I will tell you you’re crazy.
-That said, there are two ethical, legal ways I am familiar with to reduce your sales tax.
-Use them if — and only if — they apply accurately to you.
+As we approach closing, my clients always ask how they can pay zero sales tax.
+In most cases, I tell them they are crazy.
+That said, there are two ethical/legal ways which I am familiar with to reduce your sales tax.
+Use them if — and only if — they apply to you and your tax professional approves the strategy.

 Option 1: The Trade-In Reduction

 This is an easy one, and accepted in most states.
 If you own a boat and are purchasing your next boat through a dealer, you can trade-in your current boat for a sales price reduction.
-You will then be taxed only on the difference between the new purchase price and the valuation of your trade.
-This is especially great for people in high rate states.
+You will be taxed only on the difference between the new purchase price and the valuation of your trade.
+This is especially great when you’re buying in a state with a high sales tax rate.

 [Contract Price] - [Trade-in Value] = Net Purchase Price